AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 ```

 An example of using the data sampling in a DPL workflow is visible in [runAdvanced.cxx](https://github.com/AliceO2Group/QualityControl/blob/master/Framework/runAdvanced.cxx).

+#### Custom Data Sampling Condition

+If needed, a custom data selection can be performed by inheriting the `DataSamplingCondition` class and implementing the `configure` and `decide` methods.
+Then, to use it, one needs to specify the library and class names in the config file.

+The class [ExampleCondition](https://github.com/AliceO2Group/QualityControl/blob/master/Modules/Example/include/Example/ExampleCondition.h) presents the how to write one's own condition, while in [example-default.json](https://github.com/AliceO2Group/QualityControl/blob/master/Framework/example-default.json) the policy `ex1` shows how it should be configured.

 #### Bypassing the Data Sampling